Frozen Food Month

 My conclusion is that there is great strength in mindfulness.
 My analysis has shown me clearly that frantic behavior weakens even the strongest, most talented and intelligent.
 The way that our culture supports the idea that multi-tasking is a virtue leads us to weakness and creates a kind of deep seated stress and trauma.
 Making a commitment in the moment, centering through the intention of that commitment and then following through with grace is the only path to the result that we honestly desire.
 Yoga and meditation provide us with the means for learning and practicing these skills in a safe environment.
 No matter how frantic our rush to class was, how crazy our day, how stressed we feel, once we put out the mat and start to breathe we re-gain our strength.
 We are no longer the young woman in her underwear and heels on tv trying to sing an opera while mentally preparing to answer a question about world peace.

-Posted by Sharon Rudyk. http://www.yogamatrika.com/ and http://www.matrikaprenatal.com
+Posted by Sharon Rudyk. https://www.yogamatrika.com/ and http://www.matrikaprenatal.com

 Duh?
 Breathing is Important!